Marine Science Distinguished Scholars

-Western’s Marine Science Scholars Program is a distinctive, small group experience for 15-20 entering freshmen.
-The Marine Science Scholars Program is planned and organized by faculty from Western’s marine research station, the Shannon Point Marine Center, and these faculty members work closely with students throughout the two-year program.
-The program is designed to prepare students for scientific careers by engaging them in the marine sciences.
+Western’s Marine Science Distinguished Scholars Program is a selective, small group experience for incoming freshmen.
+The program is planned and organized by faculty from Western’s marine research station, the Shannon Point Marine Center, who will work closely with students throughout the duration of the program.

-- live and learn at the Shannon Point Marine Center, in a two-week hands-on course prior to the start of your first Fall Quarter at Western (Biology 110) and the course continues through Fall Quarter
+- live and learn at the Shannon Point Marine Center, for a two-week hands-on course prior to the start of your first Fall Quarter at Western (Biology 110) and the course continues through Fall Quarter

-- get exclusive registration for a special series of 1-credit seminars addressing contemporary issues, such as pollution, ocean acidification, and sustainable fisheries
+- exclusive registration for a special series of 1-credit seminars addressing contemporary issues, such as pollution, global climate change, and sustainable fisheries

-- during your freshman and sophomore years interact closely with marine scientists from the Shannon Point Marine Center who instruct courses for the Marine Science Scholars Program
+- close involvement with marine scientists at the Shannon Point Marine Center who instruct courses for the Marine Science Distinguished Scholars Program

-- meet invited professionals from a variety of marine science career tracks
+- interact with invited professionals from a variety of marine science career tracks

 - stay informed on how to get involved with marine science and conservation through internships, research and outreach opportunities, and lectures.

 High achieving students are invited to apply if they have demonstrated academic excellence.
 Interested students should indicate Marine Biology, Biology or Environmental Science as an academic interest on their application for admission and will be sent an invitation to apply for the Marine Science Scholars Program this Winter.

 Participants are never locked into declaring a certain major.
 The committee selects students based on the information they provided in their application for admission — including grades, test scores, essay, unique extracurricular involvement, and specific interest in the marine sciences.
 For more information or questions, please contact Ivy Donelson or call (360) 650-2381 or see FAQs.